 It also takes up to 3 million years for the earth to make a natural diamond, and that has to count for something.

 There is also the resell value to consider.
-Moissanite and diamond will both lose value once sold, but moissanite will lose a much larger percentage.
+Moissanite and diamond will both lose value once sold, but moissanite will lose a much larger percentage and will be harder to sell.
 In fact, most jewelers will not even be interested in buying moissanite (and especially the synthetic counterpart) for any money.

 There truly is something special about owning a high-quality diamond.
 It is a symbol of everlasting love and commitment.
 In sentimental terms, it’s hard to replace.
 And why have cotton when you can have silk?